Frasier Crane: Accolades

-For his performance as Frasier Crane in Cheers, Kelsey Grammer was Emmy Award-nominated for Outstanding Supporting Actor in a Comedy Series in 1988 and 1990.
-For the same role in Wings episode "Planes, Trains, and Visiting Cranes", he was nominated for Outstanding Lead Actor in a Comedy Series at the 1992 Emmy Awards.
+For his performance as Frasier Crane in Cheers, Kelsey Grammer was Primetime Emmy Award-nominated for Outstanding Supporting Actor in a Comedy Series in 1988 and 1990.
+For the same role in Wings episode "Planes, Trains, and Visiting Cranes", he was nominated for Outstanding Lead Actor in a Comedy Series in 1992.
+(Note: There were no nominations for guest performances in 1992.)

-For the same role in Cheers spin-off Frasier, Grammer was consecutively nominated as an Outstanding Lead Actor in a Comedy Series during the show's whole run except in 2003.
-He won that Lead category in 1994, 1995, 1998, and 2004.
-He earned eight Golden Globe Award nominations for Best Performance by an Actor in a Television Series (Musical or Comedy) throughout the series's whole run and won that category in 1996 and 2001.
-Grammer won American Comedy Awards as the Funniest Male Performer in a TV Series (Leading Role) in 1995 and 1996.
-Grammer won the Screen Actors Guild Award as part of an ensemble cast of Frasier in 2000.
+For the same role in Cheers spin-off Frasier, Grammer was consecutively nominated for Outstanding Lead Actor in a Comedy Series during the series' entire run (except in 2003), winning in 1994, 1995, 1998, and 2004.
+He earned eight Golden Globe Award nominations for Best Performance by an Actor in a Television Series – Musical or Comedy throughout the series' run, winning in 1996 and 2001.
+Grammer won the American Comedy Award for Funniest Male Performer in a TV Series (Leading Role) – Network, Cable or Syndication in 1995 and 1996.
+Grammer won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series as part of the cast ensemble of Frasier in 2000.